pb-nowa/All-Days/README.md

 ```

 In the future, I would like to push a query string to history as the filters are updated.
 This functionality can be easily implemented since filters are stored in their own hash.
-This would also allows users to share the collections page with a specific filter implemented.
+This would also allow users to share the collections page url with a specificly configured filter.

 # Main Nav Bar and Dropdown